 How do you decide what to eat?
 Think about what influences your decision.
 Nutrition, taste, health, cultural preferences and taboos, regional specialties, availability, personal preference, dietary restrictions... advertising?
 All of these can play a part, but for now, let’s focus on that last one.

 Food is a big business.
-Let’s face it – everyone has to eat.
+Let's face it - everyone has to eat.
 What we choose to eat, however, can vary significantly depending on how food is presented to us.
-There are a couple ways this works.
+There are a couple of ways this works.
 Let’s take a deeper look.

 Falling for Fad Diets